mintmaker/ZombieSim/README.md

 ZombieSim:
 This python application simulates a city with some zombies.
-The whole maintaining process etc. will be done in German.
-I do support and develop the project, but I do not have much time.
-That's why the repo isn't updated too often.
+The whole maintaining process etc. will be done in German. @mintmaker and @Clemens05 do support and develop the project, but we are not consistently updating the codebase.

 German:
 Dieses Python-Programm simuliert eine Stadt mit Zombies.
-Der ganze Maintaining-Prozess etc. wird in Detusch durchgefüht.
-Ich supporte und entwickle dieses Projekt, aber ich habe nicht viel Zeit.
-Deshalb wird das Repo nicht oft geupdated
+Der ganze Maintaining-Prozess etc. wird in Detusch durchgefüht. @mintmaker und @Clemens05 supporten und entwicklen dieses Projekt, aber wir updaten die Codebasis nicht konsistent.